 - Relate the gospel narrative and God's redemptive plan to the Christian life and the call to personal evangelism.

-General Education Foundational Skill Learning Outcomes (FSLO): Christianity and Contexts (CC): Primary FSLOs
+General Education Foundational Skill Learning Outcomes (FSLOs): Civic and Global Engagement (CGE):

-- Christianity and Contexts: Relate the problem of sin in creation and the redemptive work of Christ, as described in the overarching narrative of Scripture, to various aspects of life and professional disciplines.
+- Christianity and Contexts 1: Relate the problem of sin in creation and the redemptive work of Christ, as described in the overarching narrative of Scripture, to various aspects of life and professional disciplines.

-- Christianity and Contexts: Articulate how faith in Christ and the theological worldview of Scripture shape one’s purpose for pursuing education, employment, relationships, and socio-cultural engagement, relating these pursuits to the redemptive work of God.
+- Christianity and Contexts 4: Articulate how faith in Christ and the theological worldview of Scripture shape one’s purpose for pursuing education, employment, relationships, and socio-cultural engagement, relating these pursuits to the redemptive work of God.

 Textbook readings and lecture presentations